raspberrypilearning/stress-ball/en/step_2.md

 The cat sprite that you can see is the Scratch mascot.

 --- no-print ---
-Watch this short video which shows what to do next.
+Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step2.gif)

 Now follow each task given below.
 --- /no-print ---

-You don't need a cat for this game, so delete it by right-clicking with your mouse and then clicking on **delete**.
+You don't need a cat for this game, so to delete it, right-click with your mouse and then click on **delete**.

 ![screenshot](images/balls-delete-annotated.png)